 Thousand-Armed Kannon Statues Surround the Stunning Central Image

 Inside the hall, the temple's principal image, a seated Thousand-Armed Kannon statue (a national treasure), is flanked by 500 standing Kannons on each side, for a total of 1000 enshrined statues (all national treasures).

 Beginning with the "Dai-isson" statue on the highest level on the left, to the "Kigoku-son" statue in the bottom right corner, each of the 1000 statues have names.
 Each Kannon also has a different expression, and it is said that there's always a statue that looks like yourself or your loved one, so try looking for them.

-The "Rite of the Willow" ("Yanagi no Okaji") which takes place on the same day as the archery competition and has its roots in India, is the most important ritual at Sanjusangen-do Temple.
-During the ritual, a branch of a sacred willow tree is used to sprinkle blessed water onto the heads of attendees, which is said to ward off illness and prevent headaches in particular.
+The "Rite of the Willow" ("Yanagi no Okaji"), which takes place on the same day as the archery competition and has its roots in India, is the most important ritual at Sanjusangen-do Temple.
+During the ritual, a branch of a sacred willow tree is used to sprinkle blessed water onto attendees' heads, which is said to ward off illness and prevent headaches in particular.

-On the day of the Rite of the Willow, entry to the temple grounds is free, and the statues of the Main Hall can be viewed for free as well.
-The temple is extremely crowded and lively on that day between all those coming to receive a blessing and those who watch or participate in the archery contest.
+On the day of the Rite of the Willow, entry to the temple grounds is free, and the statues of the Main Hall can be viewed for free.
+The temple is exceptionally crowded and lively on that day between all those coming to receive a blessing and those who watch or participate in the archery contest.